ajleahey/twitteradvertisers/README.md

 The Athletic | Sportsball writing | https://www.theathletic.com/help/cancel-subscription/ | help@theathletic.com
 Therabody | LED light/massage gun thing | | support@therabody.com
 Watch Gang | Watch blog | | support@watchgang.com

+# Sample Email

+Dear [Advertiser],

+I am writing to express my disappointment that your company continues to advertise on Twitter.
+While I understand the platform's value as a means of reaching a large audience, I cannot in good conscience support a company that chooses to advertise on a platform that has demonstrated a lack of commitment to combating misinformation and hate speech.

+I hope that you will consider suspending ad purchases on Twitter in order to retain my business and the business of other consumers who share my values.

+Thank you for your attention to this matter.

+Sincerely,
+[Your Name]